deloachtech/alerts/README.md

 Create a class for each alert that implements the `AlertInterface` and its methods.
 Activate the alert in the configuration that's passed to the manager.

+> If you're upgrading from the `deloachtech/alerts` package you can use your existing alerts.
+Simply change the referenced `DeLoachTech\Alerts\AlertInterface` to the new `DeLoachTech\AlertsPlus\AlertInterface` and implement the two new methods.

 ```php
 // App\AccountInfoRequiredAlert.php